badgerloop-software/pod-embedded/middleware/telemetry-loop/README.md

 SetupHVTelemetry();
 ```

-If you need to edit the IP address or port of the receiving server, modify the values in TelemetrySender.h
+If you need to edit the IP address or port of the receiving server, modify the values in the respective .h files

 This feature uses the [RapidJSON](http://rapidjson.org) library to handle JSON objects with ease.